Priority Sites & Projects

 Objective(s): Stabilize structure, community engagement in revisioning and reuse, market site for future redevelopment.

-Source of funds: Economic Development Sales Tax Fund
+Source of funds: Economic Development Sales Tax Fund, American Rescue Plan Act (ARPA) funds

 Sara Lou Café: 4067 Saint Louis Avenue